-He understood the importance of maintaining arrangements that worked, and reforming those that were broken and only introducing changes were he thought he could achieve his ends through persuasion or enforce it with authority.
-With an deft hand, he "made force and justice work in harmony."
+He understood the importance of maintaining arrangements that worked, and reforming those that were broken, and only introducing changes where he thought he could achieve his ends through persuasion or enforce it with authority.
+With a deft hand, he “made force and justice work in harmony.”

 “All men recognize the right of revolution, that is, the right to refuse allegiance to, and to resist, the government, when its tyranny or its inefficiency are great and unendurable.” — Henry David Thoreau, 1849

 And isn’t that what we need today?
 Leaders who can balance their response to competing demands from a variety of sources, whether it’s the citizenry, shareholders, employees, customers, or others.

 Leadership is a balancing act.
 Very rarely are decisions simple or black and white.
 Nuance abounds.
 If it were easier, everyone would be a leader.

 And movements hit leaders with the momentum of a wall of water.
 They’re externally generated, have a mass and volume that is unavoidable, generating momentum that carries with it an unstoppable force and all kinds of debris.